HackNC/fall2016/jade/markdown/travel.md

 A carpool consists of 3 or more students intending to participate in HackNC.

-If you were accepted on or before October 1st, your carpool is automatically eligible for reimbursement of the value detailed below, which roughly corresponds to the round trip cost of gas.
+If you were accepted, your carpool is automatically eligible for reimbursement of the value detailed below, which roughly corresponds to the round trip cost of gas.
 Limit one per carpool.
 Qualifications for carpool grants are as follows:

 * RSVP via the link in your email
 * Drive yourself and at least 2 passengers to HackNC.